jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/careers/index.md

   software areas.
   You must have experience in the use of office solutions.

-**Responsibilities:**

-- Provide guidance and software support.

-- Support the administrative,
-    production and human resources departments.

 - **IT Project Manager:**
   You must have a university degree, basic technical knowledge,